Lodgelink-Inc/.github/README.md

 # .github

-## This repository contains organization-wide GitHub configurations for shared use across Lodgelink-Inc repositories.
+## This repository contains organization-wide GitHub configurations for shared use across the organizations repositories.
 It helps maintain consistency, reduce duplication, and streamline development workflows.

 ## What’s in This Repository